-If you have purchased s hybrid-storage instance, you can submit a ticket to migrate the data of the instance.
+If you have purchased a hybrid-storage instance, you can submit a ticket to migrate the data of the instance.

 - Disk storage: All keys and values are stored in disks.
-Redis data structures such as hashes are also stored in disks by using a specific format.
+Redis data structures such as hashes are also stored in disks in a specific format.

 The following examples show the benefits of hybrid-storage instances: